g-omarsdottir/shaping-sustainable-surf/README.md

 ### Social Media & Newsletter Marketing

 Users are invited on the website to subscribe to the newsletter and obtain a discount code for tutorials.
-The newsletter is sent to the email address provided by the user.
-The newsletter contains a welcome message, a link to the website, and a discount code.
-The store owner can update the newsletter content and send it to the subscribers to increase the likelihood of the subscribers to purchase the products.
+The newsletter providers have a limit of free plans, thus the newsletter subscription is imitated by displaying a success message thanking the user for subscribing and displaying the discount code.
+With a real subscribing feature, the store owner can send a newsletter to the subscribers to increase the likelihood of the subscribers to purchase the products. <br>

 The social media marketing strategy relies on organic growth.
 The facebook page is set up to promote the products through postings of new tutorials, images of new custom-made surfboards, and for discount code campaigns.<br>